-27. How do cases come before the Court?
+33. How do cases come before the Court?

-Any State Party to the Rome Statute can request the Prosecutor to carry out an investigation.
-A State not party to the Statute can also accept the jurisdiction of the ICC with respect to crimes committed in its territory or by one of its nationals, and request the Prosecutor to carry out an investigation.
+Any State Party to the Rome Statute can request the Office of the Prosecutor to carry out an investigation.
+A State not party to the Statute can also accept the jurisdiction of the ICC with respect to crimes committed in its territory or by one of its nationals, and request the Office of the Prosecutor to carry out an investigation.
 The United Nations Security Council may also refer a situation to the Court.

-28. Can the Prosecutor decide on his own to initiate an investigation?
+34. Can the Prosecutor decide on his own initiative to open an investigation?

 Yes, if the Office of the Prosecutor receives reliable information about crimes involving nationals of a State Party or of a State which has accepted the jurisdiction of the ICC, or about crimes committed in the territory of such a State, and concludes that there is a reasonable basis to proceed with an investigation.
 Such information can be provided by individuals, intergovernmental or non-governmental organisations, or any other reliable sources.
-The Prosecutor must, however, obtain the permission of the judges of the Pre-Trial Chamber before initiating an investigation under such circumstances.
-On 26 November, 2009, the Prosecution sought authorisation to open an investigation with regard to the post-election violence in Kenya.
-Pre-Chamber II granted the Prosecutor's request on 31 March, 2010.
+The Prosecution must, however, obtain permission from the Pre-Trial Chamber judges before initiating an investigation under such circumstances.